 The scientists of gene therapy repair the faulty genes to restore them so that the patients can be cured of genetic disorders.

-This research provides the opportunity for doctors to replace or repair damaged tissues and organs, offering hope that such conditions as diabetes, heart disease, and injuries might be cured.
+This research provides the opportunity for doctors to replace or repair damaged tissues and organs, offering hope that such conditions such as diabetes, heart disease, and injuries might be cured.

 Agricultural biotechnology primarily deals with developing resistance in crops and animals through genetic alteration.